TAILOR-UoB/collaboration-exchange-fund/README.md

 - **Scientific track record** (25%).
 Your prior achievements, taking into account age and personal situation.
 - **Scientific step-up** (25%).
 How does the visit help you grow professionally and establish a worldwide reputation?
 - **Suitability of the host** (12.5%).
 Is the host lab appropriate?
 Is it the best place to do the proposed research?
 - **Suitability of the visit length** (12.5%).
-Is the visit length appropriate and realistic, also taking into account your personal and family situation?
-If you plan to separate the research visit into multiple visits, clearly explain why this is necessary.
-This could either be for scientific or personal reasons (e.g. family commitments).
+Is the visit length appropriate and realistic, also taking into account your personal and family situation? ~If you plan to separate the research visit into multiple visits, clearly explain why this is necessary.
+This could either be for scientific or personal reasons (e.g. family commitments).~

-During submission, you can choose a preferred evaluator for your proposal from the scientific board.
+During submission, you should choose at least three preferred evaluators for your proposal from the [scientific board](#scientific-board).
 The actual reviewer may be different as we aim to evenly distribute the evaluation load.

 ## Who Can Apply?
 Where Can I Go?

-You should be from a TAILOR lab, and be invited by a different TAILOR lab.

-~All European AI researchers are eligible.
-You should be able to demonstrate that you work at a European lab and are active in AI through your publication record, or using other proof of involvement in AI research projects.
-You should be from a non-TAILOR lab and interested in visiting a TAILOR lab (see list below).
-Or, you should be from a TAILOR lab, and be invited by a non-TAILOR lab.~

-~~Since the Connectivity Fund is a ‘Third Party Funding’ mechanism, we can only reimburse non-TAILOR participants.
-In practice, this means that, if you are from a non-TAILOR lab, you submit the application yourself.
-People working at a TAILOR lab can only be invited to visit a non-TAILOR lab, in which case the non-TAILOR lab needs to submit the application.~~

-‘European’ countries means all EU and associated countries.
-Before submission, please check whether your lab is located in the EU or an EU associated country (see list).
+You should be a PhD student affiliated to a lab that belongs to the TAILOR network.
+The host lab should also belong to the TAILOR network of excellence (you can find a list of the members [here](https://tailor-network.eu/network-members/)).

 In almost all cases, your own nationality is not important, but rather where the lab is located that will receive the funding for your research visit or workshop.
 That can be either your own lab or your host lab.
-~As stated before, that lab should be a non-TAILOR lab to be able to recieve third party funding.
-Workshops funded by the connecticity fund (and hosted by non-TAILOR labs) can cover travel costs for people outside of Europe if they handle the reimbursements.~

 ## How Much?

-We can support visits ~and workshops~ up to *XX.XXX* ~15.000~ EUR per proposal.
-More could be requested given a really good motivation.
-We aim to support **XXX** ~~100~~ visits over 3 years.
+We can support visits up to 15.000 EUR per proposal.
+We aim to support **20** visits over 2 years.
 The fund only covers travel, housing, and sustenance.
 The support is offered as a lump sum based on a cost estimate submitted beforehand.
 60% of the lump sum will be paid at the start of the visit.
 The remaining 40% will be paid after the final report has been received and approved.

 ## Practical Organization

-Collaboration Exchange Fund research visits are executed as financial support to third parties (FSTP), and only reimburses travel costs (by invoice).
+Collaboration exchange fund research visits are executed as financial support to third parties (FSTP), and only reimburses travel costs (by invoice).
 A Subgrant Agreement will be established between the institute of the applicant (e.g. a university or company) and the Eindhoven University of Technology, who manages the collaboration exchange fund on behalf of the TAILOR Network of Excellence.
 The agreement is signed by representatives of both parties.
 We cannot fund individual people directly.
 A final budget and start and end dates of the research program are defined in the subgrant agreement.
-60% of this budget can be requested by invoice before the start of the research visit or workshop.
+60% of this budget can be requested by invoice before the start of the research visit.
 The remainder of the budget can be requested by a second invoice after the end of the visit or workshop, matching (only) the actual costs made.
 The recipient of the subgrant must ensure that proofs of actual costs are kept for the European Court of Auditors (ECA) and European Anti-fraud Office (OLAF) for a period of 5 years.
 Such costs can be actual proofs or per-diem allowances per local regulations of the recipient.
 Expenses are capped using the standard per diem rates for Dutch universities, and expenditures before or after the duration of the proposed research program are not eligible.
 As part of the subgrant, the recipient agrees to submit a final scientific report within 3 months after the end of the research program.
-For visits longer than 6 months, intermediate reports must be submitted every 6 months.

 ## TAILOR Labs?

 Below is the full list of TAILOR labs you can visit, ordered by country.
-If you are from one of these labs, you can invite someone from another TAILOR lab to visit you, or be invited to visit another TAILOR lab.
+You (the guest) and the host should be affiliated to one of these labs.

 1. TECHNISCHE UNIVERSITAET GRAZ, Austria
 1. KATHOLIEKE UNIVERSITEIT LEUVEN, Belgium